ibm-cloud-docs/blockchain-sw-251/howto/console-deploy-ocp-firewall.md

 ### Apply the ClusterRoleBinding
 {: #deploy-ocp-clusterrolebinding-firewall}

 Copy the following text to a file on your local system and save the file as `ibp-clusterrolebinding.yaml`.
 This file defines the ClusterRoleBinding.
-Edit the file and replace `<PROJECT_NAME>` with the name of your project.
+Edit the file and replace `<PROJECT_NAME>` with the name of your {{site.data.keyword.blockchainfull_notm}} Platform deployment project.

 ```yaml
 kind: ClusterRoleBinding